Review your exam timetable

 Check your exam timetable in the Web Enrolment System (WES) to see which exam type you'll be sitting.

-If you’re sitting an online exam (eExam), check whether your Monash password is due to expire.
+If you’re sitting an electronic exam (eExam), check whether your Monash password is due to expire.
 If so, make sure you update it before exam day.

 |Know the location of each exam.||This will display the exam venue address and other details.
 See also venues, seating and starting times.|